– Managing Director

 He is passionate about utilising his leadership experience and commercial skills in a way that makes a meaningful contribution to the overall success of our communities and nation.

-As Chief Executive Officer of three organisations over the last 16 years, Dr Jim Mather has led highly successful transformation and performance improvement strategies.
+As Chief Executive Officer of three organisations between 2002 to 2018, Dr Jim Mather led highly successful transformation and performance improvement strategies.

-With business leadership experience spanning 25 years, he is a qualified accountant by profession, and has led two of the most high-profile Māori organisations over the last 14 years – Māori Television and Te Wānanga o Aotearoa.
+With business leadership experience spanning 25 years, he is a qualified accountant by profession and led two of the most high-profile Māori organisations over a 14-year period – Māori Television and Te Wānanga o Aotearoa.
 He was also the Chief Executive Officer of the Pacific Business Trust from 2002 to 2005.

 Dr Jim Mather holds a PhD in Māori Economic Development (AUT), a Master of Business Administration from the Henley Business School in England and a Bachelor of Business Studies, as well as diplomas in business and management.